BeameryHQ/ddd-ts/README.md

 # DDD-TS

-Build (multi-tenanted) apps with [Domain Driven Design (DDD)][fowler-ddd] and Typescript with ease.
+Build (multi-tenanted) apps with [Domain Driven Design (DDD)][fowler-ddd], Typescript and NodeJS with ease.

-> ⚠️ Although at Beamery we use this package in production, this package should be considered an Alpha level release and thus subject to breaking changes as we stabilise the API.
+> ⚠️ This package should be considered an Alpha level release and thus subject to breaking changes as we stabilise the API.
 A v1.0.0 release will signal a stabilsed API.

 ---